 - Fill out online forms

 - Search the Web and download online content

-There is a free site called Automate the Boring Stuff where you can browse through these topics and more or you can also buy the book for future reference.
+There is a free site called Automate the Boring Stuff where you can browse through these topics and more.
+You can also buy the book for future reference.

 With these fun Python project ideas, you can get important practice with Python while working towards your dream job.
 Start small, and work smart.
-Pick a project that you think you can accomplish now, and keep building on your knowledge by practicing with new projects.
+Finally, pick a project that you think you can accomplish now, and keep building on your knowledge by practicing with new projects.